Cycle the world with these bikepacking tips

 A bigger challenge is the 3000km Tour Aotearoa.
 This route traverses the length of the country and incorporates a variety of single tracks, bike trails, gravel and paved roads and is an excellent introduction to long distance bikepacking.

 Two of Australia's classic rides include the scenic Tasmanian Trail and the more challenging Hunt 1000 Australian Alps Trail, with plenty more to choose from via Cycle Trails Australia.

-The Americas are popular for their variety and the multitude of well documented longer rides that are available.
-The USA is well known for a wide variety of rides — from the non-technical but mountainous Great Divide which travels border to border the length of the USA — through to the technical single track of the Colorado Trail.
+The Americas are popular for their variety and the multitude of well-documented longer rides.
+The USA is well known for a wide variety of rides, from the non-technical but mountainous Great Divide which travels border-to-border along the length of the USA, through to the technical single track of the Colorado Trail.

 We chose our Alaska to Argentina route for its consistency as a line (the Darian Gap is the only interruption) and for the fact that it traverses such a huge diversity in terrain and culture.
 Our favourite resource for all things bikepacking is www.bikepacking.com.

-Once you are underway, take a few weeks to build up your daily distances, and be sure to take frequent rest days for your body to recover.
-As much as it is about the riding, we also love to explore and photograph the ever changing landscapes around us, and to enjoy the food and culture wherever we are.
+4. Once you are underway, take a few weeks to build up your daily distances, and be sure to take frequent rest days for your body to recover.
+As much as it is about cycling, we also love to explore and photograph the ever-changing landscapes around us and to enjoy the food and culture wherever we are.

 How to choose the right bike